voting-tools/stablevoting-datasets/README.md

 To cite this dataset, use the following format:

 Wesley H. Holliday and Eric Pacuit.
 (2024).
-Stable Voting Datasets, Release 12-17-2024, doi: [DOI Placeholder].
+Stable Voting Datasets, Release: 12-17-2024, doi: [DOI Placeholder].

 ## Contact